Tips and best practices for grassroots advocacy

 Thank you for your interest in becoming a Canine Companions Advocate!

-Your voice helps amplify our position on important legislation that impacts Canine Companions graduates.
+Your voice helps amplify our position on important legislation that impacts service dog users, including Canine Companions graduates.

 About Canine Companions Advocacy Initiative:

-Canine Companions for Independence is a non-profit organization that enhances the lives of people with disabilities by providing highly trained service dogs and ongoing support to ensure quality partnerships.
+Canine Companions is a non-profit organization that enhances the lives of people with disabilities by providing highly trained service dogs and ongoing support to ensure quality partnerships.

 The purpose of the advocacy initiative is to protect the organization, its volunteers, and the rights of our graduates from laws or regulations that would negatively impact our community.
 The initiative also aims to improve access and safety for all Americans with disabilities who rely on task-trained service dogs through strengthened public and corporate policy.

-Specifically, Canine Companions for Independence is committed to the following policy principles:
+Specifically, Canine Companions is committed to the following policy principles: